salbalkus/CausalTables.jl/docs/src/man/generating-data.md

 # Generating Data for Statistical Experiments

 When evaluating a causal inference method, we often want to test it on data from a known causal model.
+CausalTables.jl allows us to define a `DataGeneratingProcess` (or DGP) to do just that.

+## Defining a DataGeneratingProcess

-CausalTables.jl allows us to define a `DataGeneratingProcess` (or DGP) to do just that in two easy steps.
-First, we need to define a Vector of Pairs of the form `variable name => (; O...) -> Distribution(args...)`.
+To start, we need to define a Vector of Pairs of the form `variable name => (; O...) -> Distribution(args...)`.
 The Distribution should take arguments corresponding to the names of the variables in the DGP.
 For example, suppose we wanted to define a statistical model of the form

 ```math
 \begin{align*}